timm/misc/tex/26/acm/slides7.md

 \end{center}

-## RQ2: Why GD Struggles --- A Testable Prediction
+## RQ2: Can be simpler?   --- A Testable Prediction

 If search spaces are spikey (not rolling hills) then gradient descent should show: